-To understand how your ecommerce business can benefit from personalization you need to understand dynamic content and its role in boosting conversions.
+To understand how your ecommerce business can benefit from dynamic website personalization you need to understand dynamic content and its role in boosting conversions.
 In this article, we will show you six efficient ways of using dynamic content to increase ecommerce conversion rates.

 Customer expectations have increased so much that retail companies name personalization as a top ecommerce technology investment priority.

 Website personalization is the process of creating the best possible user experience (UX), one that is tailored to every online visitor’s needs and desires.
 A dynamic site displays a unique experience based on the preferences of the visitors who reach your online store.